 France’s national rail operator, SNCF, has committed to three key measures in order to ensure customer safety:

 - Masks must be worn by all staff and customers

 - Provision of more soap and water in order to cater for handwashing requirements

 - Intensive, regular cleaning of trains, stations and shops, as per recommended guidelines

 In order to adhere to COVID-19 safety guidelines, the Thello night train service between Paris and Venice has been cancelled until further notice.

-This does not apply to nationals of EEA member states, Switzerland, British citizens and passengers with long-term right of residence in EEA member states, Switzerland or the UK, who are returning home.
+Passengers arriving from a non-Schengen member state are not allowed into Germany.
+This does not apply to nationals of EEA member states, Switzerland, British citizens and passengers with long-term right of residence in EEA member states, Switzerland or the UK who are returning home.

-Travellers must present a completed Public Health Passenger Locator form upon arrival and, if coming into Germany from Belgium and from some regions of Spain, quarantine rules may apply depending on local state regulations.
-The same applies to travellers coming from some regions of France
+Travellers must present a completed Public Health Passenger Locator form upon arrival and, if coming into Germany from high risk zones, i.e. Belgium, some regions of Spain, some regions of France, some regions of Italy, some regions of the United Kingdom and some areas of Switzerland and Austria, quarantine rules may apply depending on local state regulations.

 - Travellers and DB employees are obliged to wear face masks on long-distance and regional trains.
 We recommend that customers also wear masks at stations, in shops and on platforms.
 Customers can buy single-use face masks at the bistro on board DB’s long-distance trains for €1.50.